 With that in mind, then SEO is not about tricking Google; SEO is about partnering with Google to provide and help the search engine find the information it needs.
 That’s how you need to approach SEO if you want to have long term success.

 I’m sorry to say that’s simply not true.
-It doesn’t matter how much you spend in AdWords, it will not directly help your website rankings in the organic, non-paid, results.
+It doesn’t matter how much you spend with Google Ads, it will not directly help your website rankings in the organic, non-paid, results.

-That doesn’t mean you shouldn’t advertise in Google AdWords.
-In fact, I recommend most businesses test AdWords because it’s one of the best marketing tactics available to small businesses.
+That doesn’t mean you shouldn’t advertise in Google.
+In fact, I recommend most businesses test Google Ads because it’s one of the best marketing tactics available to small businesses.

-However, advertising is separate from search engine optimization and you should not expect to suddenly start ranking high in Google just because you’re using AdWords.
+However, advertising is separate from search engine optimization and you should not expect to suddenly start ranking high in Google just because you’re using Google Ads.

 Bonus Myth: Social Media Has No Impact on SEO

-There’s a red hot debate in the digital marketing community about whether or not Google uses social media signals in their algorithm.
+Over the years, there’s been a debate in the digital marketing community about whether or not Google uses social media signals in their algorithm.

 My stance is simple – it doesn’t matter!
 It doesn’t matter if search engines factor in social media signals when ranking websites.